OzanYasin/git-and-github-bootcamp/README.md

 They allow developers to alert team-members to new work that needs to be reviewed.
 They provide a mechanism to approve or reject the work on a given branch.
 They also help facilitate discussion and feedback on the specified commits.

 _"I have this new stuff I want to merge in to the master branch...what do you all think about it?"_

+## The Workflow

+1. Do some work locally on a feature branch
+2. Push up the feature branch to Github
+3. Open a pull request using the feature branch just pushed up to Github
+4. Wait for the PR to be approved and merged.
+Start a discussion on the PR.
+This part depends on the team structure.